fanchou/flutter_escpos/README.md

 ## Tips

-- On Windows, Use [Zadig](https://zadig.akeo.ie/) to install the WinUSB driver for your printer.
+- ~On Windows, Use [Zadig](https://zadig.akeo.ie/) to install the WinUSB driver for your printer~.
-- On Windows, If you don't want to use Zadig, you can use dev branch(Use Win32 API).
+- ~On Windows, If you don't want to use Zadig, you can use dev branch(Use Win32 API)~.

 - On Mac, Need to set the USB permissions of the project.